-Local muscular endurance is the ability of certain muscles or muscle groups to perform repeated contractions against a submaximal resistance, according to the National Strength and Conditioning Association.
+Local muscular endurance means the ability of one muscle or group of muscles to sustain repeated contractions against submaximal resistance for a certain period of time.
 A submaximal resistance is anything under your one-rep maximum for an exercise.
 Performing bicep curls for a continuous amount of reps would be training the local muscular endurance for your biceps, for example.

 Testing Local Muscular Endurance

-When testing a client's, patient's or your own muscular endurance, engage in exercise in a continuous manner for several seconds to several minutes, suggests the American College of Sports Medicine.
-You should have limited rest periods and assistance from non-engaged muscle groups, such as kicking or jerking upward when performing situps.
-Examples of tests would be performing as many number of repetitions as possible in one set of dips, pushups or weighted exercises as a prescribed weight.
+When testing muscular endurance, engage in exercise in a continuous manner for several seconds to several minutes.
+You should have limited rest periods and assistance from non-engaged muscle groups, such as kicking or jerking upward when performing sit-ups.
+Examples of tests would be performing as many number of repetitions as possible in one set of dips, push-ups or weighted exercises as a prescribed weight.

 Training for Local Muscular Endurance

 To improve muscular endurance, train active muscle groups for six to 10 exercises at two to three sets per exercise in a session.
 Intensity of each set should be 67 percent or less of your one-rep max for that exercise, and you should perform 12 or more repetitions in each set.
 The rest periods should be no greater than 30 seconds in between sets.
 This mode of training will increase your muscular endurance for the muscles being trained.